 Why he is really like this, we soon discover.
 It is the result of the untimely death of his daughter Katie.
 He can't get over that; most fathers couldn't.
 Surely, he can't be faulted for this level of cynicism given the foundation of its dark wellspring?
 His daughter's death changed his views on life.
 However, another event is about to do that again; or, at very least, test his ability to believe in anything at all.

 Enslin is an author who debunks supernatural occurrences.
-He makes a living staying in haunted houses, writing about them, but not really taking it seriously—at least not anymore—since his Katie.
+He makes a living staying in haunted houses, writing about them, but not really taking it seriously—at least not anymore—since his Katie's death.
 He has no faith, no soul, he is empty inside.
-On some level, his a vacuous ghost himself, bereft of life, haunting the world until it is his turn to pass on from it.
+On some level, he is a vacuous ghost himself, bereft of life, haunting the world until it is his turn to pass on from it.
 On some deeper level, ghosts have more life than Enslin.
 Whereas, most ghosts can't seem to leave their old life behind; Enslin wants to do just that.
 So who is haunting who's world?

-Undeterred, Enslin resigns to his room.
-There he pulls out his recorder and waxes about the mundane decor of room 1408 (which adds up to 13 by the way).
+Undeterred, Enslin retires to his room, where he pulls out his recorder and waxes about the mundane decor of room 1408 (which adds up to 13 by the way).
 However, as he examines the room, the radio suddenly starts blaring “We've Only Just Begun" by The Carpenters.
 Is this a trick cooked up by Olin?

 And here we get the Stephen King version of the Book of Job.
 Instead of the Almighty putting a man through the ringer, we get the demonic imagination of King pilling on a world-weary man of little faith.

 Enslin is startled again as the clock radio plays the same song.
-When he turns the clock off the display flickers and changes to read "60:00."
+When he turns the clock off, the display flickers and changes to read "60:00".
 Then, which is really cool, the clock starts counting down from 60 minutes.
 Suddenly, Enslin is unable to hear anything and it soon becomes apparent he is a prisoner in some macabre place.
-Is 1408 causing him hallucinations or is it really a portal to the other side?
-Enslin is soon about out.
+Is 1408 causing him hallucinations, or is it really a portal to the other side?
+Enslin is soon about to find out.